lcorrealopes/home/index.md

 ---
 layout: homepage
 title: Home
-description: Official page of Lucas Corrêa Lopes (also known as Lucas Lopes or Lucas C. Lopes), postdoctoral researcher at UFMG.
+description: This is the official page of Lucas Corrêa Lopes (also known as Lucas Lopes or Lucas C. Lopes), postdoctoral researcher at UFMG.
 ---

 ## About Me